Glossary of technical writing terms

 screen capture

-A copy of the content of a screen.
-Frequently, a screen shot is cropped to show only the important parts of the screen.
-See also graphic.
+A screenshot is a copy of the content of a screen.
+Frequently, a screenshot is cropped to show only the important parts of the screen.
+Refer also to graphic.

 Section 508

-US law that came into effect in June 2001.
-Section 508 requires that all IT products (including their documentation) that are sold to US government organisations are accessible to people with disabilities.
+Section 508 is a US law that came into effect in June 2001.
+Section 508 requires that all IT products (including their documentation) that are sold to US government organizations are accessible to people with disabilities.

 serif